Greatest Hits (Mariah Carey album): Bonus tracks

 "Against All Odds" featuring Irish boy band Westlife (pictured), a UK and Irish number-one hit, is included in international editions of the album.

-The So So Def remix of "All I Want for Christmas Is You" was first released through a Japanese re-release of the single in 2000, and features Lil' Bow Wow and frequent collaborator Jermaine Dupri.
+The So So Def remix of "All I Want for Christmas Is You" was first released on a Japanese reissue of the single in 2000 and features Lil' Bow Wow and frequent collaborator Jermaine Dupri.
 Carey initially covered Phil Collins' "Against All Odds (Take a Look at Me Now)" for Rainbow, and reworked it in 2000 as a duet with Irish boy band Westlife.
 The duet version topped both the UK and Irish Singles Charts and was subsequently included on international editions of the album.
-Released the following week on December 12, the Japanese edition of the album adds four additional bonus tracks, including "Never Too Far/Hero Medley" and the original version of "All I Want for Christmas Is You".
-"Never Too Far/Hero Medley" was released on December 11 in the US as a charity single for the victims of the September 11 attacks, and is included in the album as Sony Music Japan distributed Carey's Virgin releases in the country.
-"All I Want for Christmas Is You" is her best selling physical single in the country, with 1.1 million copies sold.
+Released the following week, on December 12, the Japanese edition of the album adds four bonus tracks, including "Never Too Far/Hero Medley" and the original version of "All I Want for Christmas Is You".
+"Never Too Far/Hero Medley" was released on December 11 in the US as a charity single for the victims of the September 11 attacks, and was included because Sony Music Japan distributed Carey's Virgin releases in the country.
+"All I Want for Christmas Is You" is her best-selling physical single in the country, with 1.1 million copies sold.

 Greatest Hits was re-released as The Essential Mariah Carey by Legacy Recordings internationally in January 2011, and in the US in April 2012.
-Carey contributed creative input to the track selection of US edition, resulting in an altered tracklist.
+Carey contributed creative input to the track selection for the US edition, resulting in an altered track listing.
 In a press release, she stated: "I wanted to create a collection of some of my favorite songs, several of them are very big hits and some are more obscure favorites of mine as well as fan faves".
-Four additional non-single tracks, "Vanishing" from Mariah Carey (1990), "Close My Eyes" and "The Roof" from Butterfly (1997), and "Bliss" from Rainbow, as well as extended club remixes of "Emotions" and "Anytime You Need a Friend", were selected for the album.
+The US edition includes four additional non-single tracks: "Vanishing" from Mariah Carey (1990), "Close My Eyes" and "The Roof" from Butterfly (1997), and "Bliss" from Rainbow.
+It also includes extended club remixes of "Emotions" and "Anytime You Need a Friend".